kevinnowland/kevinnowland.github.io/cv.md

 sent to the pharmacy.
 - Supervised time series forecasting project which was integrated into company-wide volume and revenue projections.
-- Started company's data science journal club.
+- Started company data science journal club.

 #### Intern